zhangyongguang/sync/CODE_OF_CONDUCT.md

 - Respect that people have differences of opinion and that every design or implementation choice carries a trade-off and numerous costs.
 There is seldom a correct answer.
 - Look out for each other.
 - Please keep unstructured critique to a minimum.
 If you have solid ideas you want to experiment with, make a PoC or fork and see how it works.
-- Focusing on what is best for the project & community
+- Focusing on what is best for the project & community.
 - We do not believe that all conflict is bad; healthy debate and disagreement often yield positive results.
 However, being disrespectful or engaging in behavior that violates the project’s CoC is never okay.

 ## Unacceptable Behavior